 Cervicitis is characterized by a reddened and swollen cervix.
 The cervix may bleed easily or secrete pus or mucus.
 In many cases, women with cervicitis experience no outward symptoms, but some common symptoms that you may experience include:

-- Abnormal bleeding between menstrual periods, especially after sex
+- Abnormal vaginal bleeding between menstrual periods, especially after sex

 - Painful sex